What Is a Gateway Drug?

 Expand list

-The term "gateway drug" refers to a substance, typically a relatively mild or socially acceptable one, that is believed to lead to the use of more serious and harmful substances.
-The idea behind the concept is that individuals who start using a gateway drug may be more likely to progress to the use of harder drugs.
+A "gateway drug" is a relatively mild or socially acceptable substance that is believed to lead to the use of more serious and harmful substances.
+Common gateway drug examples include alcohol and marijuana.
+Individuals who start using gateway drugs may be more likely to progress to the use of harder drugs.
 This progression is often conceptualized as a "gateway" or entry point into more severe substance abuse.

 Is Alcohol a Gateway Drug?